bjoernbessert/haproxy-cert-otf/README.md

 # haproxy-cert-otf

-Create SSL certificates on the fly with HAProxy.
-Certs are generated dynamically on the first request.
+Create SSL certificates on the fly with HAProxy. ith the help of Lua Certs are generated dynamically on the first request.

 ### Motivation